SuperWillow/Max-Paralyser/README.md

 ## Configuration
 1. Clone the repository

-2. Modify banned pages from data/banned_list.json
+2. Modify banned pages from data/banned_list.json (or leave it as is)

-3. Modify possible random URLS for pages from data/url_list.json
+3. Modify possible random URLS for pages from data/url_list.json (or leave it as is)

 4. Load the extension within your browser